nat-r-123/ConjugateIT/README.md

-Master Italian verb conjugation with interactive practice and instant feedback
+Master Italian verb conjugation with interactive practice and instant feedback.